When donors pay for volunteer services, that money goes to their chosen, participating VIA organization.

-What kinds of services can be performed through VIA?
+2. What kinds of services can be performed through VIA?

-A copywriter who wants to increase her contact base could offer social media content marketing services to another small business owner in her participating VIA nonprofit community.
+A copywriter who wants to increase her contact base could offer social media content marketing services to another small business owner in her participating VIA community.
 Once again, payment for her services would benefit the VIA nonprofit through which the arrangement was made.

-Other examples of services include, but are not limited to:
+Other examples of services include:

 professional services (e.g., legal, accounting, and marketing)

-How does the donation get to the participating nonprofit?
+3. How does the donation get to the participating nonprofit?

 Upon task completion, payment representing the fair market value of the services provided is made through VIA.
 The funds are then transferred to the VIA-registered nonprofit (i.e., the donation is made).

-Is hiring these people safe?
+4. Is hiring these people safe?

-VIA promotes and thrives on a built-in, closed, safe, and vetted referral network of people with a common goal: supporting a nonprofit mission about which they are passionate.
+VIA promotes and thrives on a built-in, closed, safe and vetted referral network of people with a common goal: supporting a nonprofit mission about which they are passionate.

-Why would volunteers do this?
+5. Why would volunteers do this?

-charity they support - without making a direct monetary donation.
+VIA offers volunteers a way to give back to the community - specifically, the charity they support - without making a direct monetary donation.
 This creative fundraising strategy thereby strengthens the bonds among those with common goals.

-Financially in the fundraising campaigns of the organizations they support.
+Community members with limited resources are often unable to participate Financially in the fundraising campaigns of the organizations they support.
 Through VIA, such individuals are able to make a time/volunteer commitment rather than a cash donation.
-VIA, then, offers access to swaths of the community too often shut out of one of the critical aspects of organizational growth and development: fundraising.
+VIA, then, offer access to swaths of the community too often shut out of one of the critical aspects of organizational growth and development: fundraising.

-You say VIA promotes community, how is that?
+6. You say VIA promotes community, how is that?

 VIA not only creates a new way of donating to cherished organizations, it also creates a unique method of building a stronger sense of community.
 People who are a part of the same nonprofit network get to know each other through the roles they play in the VIA process: donor, volunteer, or both.
 People who otherwise could not contribute financially can do so now.
 They are empowered, knowing that their volunteerism becomes a cash donation to a cause they love.